WEHI-SODA-Hub/RoCrateProfileProposal/README.md

 I propose that we encourage putting a SHACL schema definition within `ro-crate-metadata.json` of the profile crate.

-For example, consider the [Process Run Profile](https://www.researchobject.org/workflow-run-crate/profiles/process_run_crate/), which is a great example because it already has RDFS, already has validation rules in a human-readable form, and is a relatively small profile.
+For example, consider the [Process Run Profile](https://www.researchobject.org/workflow-run-crate/profiles/process_run_crate/), which is a great example because it already has validation rules in a human-readable form, and is a relatively small profile.

 To support this, we first need to add the SHACL vocabulary to the RO-Crate context: